ng-Classic/ng-classic/aio/content/guide/router-tutorial-toh.md

 Notice that the name change took effect immediately.

 Had you clicked the browser's back button instead of the application's "Back" button, the application would have returned you to the heroes list as well.
-Angular Classicapplication navigation updates the browser history as normal web navigation does.
+Angular Classic application navigation updates the browser history as normal web navigation does.

 Now click the *Crisis Center* link for a list of ongoing crises.